 Hope fading as deaths in Turkey, Syria quake pass 11,000

-GAZIANTEP, Turkey (AP) — With hope fading to find survivors, stretched rescue teams toiled through the night in Turkey and Syria, searching for signs of life in the rubble of thousands of buildings toppled by a catastrophic earthquake.
-The death toll rose Wednesday to more than 11,000 in the deadliest quake worldwide in more than a decade.
+GAZIANTEP, Turkey (AP) — With hope fading to find survivors, stretched rescue teams toiled Wednesday in Turkey and Syria, searching for signs of life in the rubble of thousands of buildings toppled by a catastrophic earthquake.
+The death toll passed 11,000 in the deadliest quake worldwide in more than a decade.

 Search teams from more than two dozen countries have joined tens of thousands of local emergency personnel, and aid pledges have poured in from around the world.
 But the scale of destruction from the 7.8 magnitude quake and its powerful aftershocks was so immense — and spread so wide, including in areas isolated by Syria’s ongoing civil war — that many are still waiting for help.

-Pikal, who took part in the rescue efforts, said he believes at least some of the victims may have frozen to death as temperatures dipped to minus 6 degrees Celsius (21 Fahrenheit).
+Pikal, who took part in the rescue efforts, said he believed at least some of the victims froze to death as temperatures dipped to minus 6 degrees Celsius (21 Fahrenheit).

-“Today isn’t a pleasant day, because as of today there is no hope left in Malatya,” Pikal told the AP by telephone.
+“Today isn’t a pleasant day because as of today there is no hope left in Malatya,” Pikal said telephone.
 “No one is coming out alive from the rubble.”

-Pikal said a hotel building collapsed in the city, and more than a hundred people may be trapped.

-There was a shortage of rescuers in the area he was in, and the cold hampered rescue efforts by volunteers and government teams, he said.
-Road closures and damage in the region have also impeded mobility and access.
+Road closures and damage in the region made it hard to access all the areas that need help, he said, and there was a shortage of rescuers where he was.
+Meanwhile, cold hampered the efforts of those who were there, including volunteers.

 “Our hands cannot pick up anything because of the cold,” said Pikal.
 “Work machines are needed.”

-The scale of suffering was staggering in a region already beset by more than a decade of civil war in Syria that has displaced millions within the country and sent more to seek refuge in Turkey.
-With thousands of buildings toppled, it was not clear how many people might still be trapped underneath the rubble.
+The region was already beset by more than a decade of civil war in Syria that has displaced millions in that country and left them reliant on humanitarian aid and sent millions more to seek refuge in Turkey.

-Turkey’s disaster management agency said the country’s death toll passed 8,500.
-The Syrian Health Ministry said the death toll in government-held areas has climbed past 1,200, while at least 1,400 people have died in the rebel-held northwest, according to volunteer first responders known as the White Helmets.
+Turkey’s president said the country’s death toll passed 8,500.
+The Syrian Health Ministry, meanwhile, said the death toll in government-held areas has climbed past 1,200, while at least 1,400 people have died in the rebel-held northwest, according to volunteer first responders known as the White Helmets.

 That brought the overall total to 11,000 since Monday’s earthquake and multiple strong aftershocks.
 Tens of thousands more are injured.

-Syrian officials said the bodies of more than 100 Syrians who died during the earthquake in Turkey were brought back home for burial through the Bab al-Hawa border crossing.
-Mazen Alloush, an official on the Syrian side of the border, said 20 more bodies were on their way to the border, adding that all of them were Syrian refugees who fled war in their country.
+Syrian officials said the bodies of more than 100 Syrians who died during the earthquake in Turkey were brought back home for burial.
+Mazen Alloush, an official on the Syrian side of the border, said 20 more bodies were on their way, adding that all of them were Syrian refugees who fled civil war.

-While concerns are rising for those still trapped, Polish rescuers working in Turkey said they had pulled nine people alive from the rubble so far, including parents with two children and a 13-year-old girl from the ruins in the city of Besni.

-They acknowledged that low temperatures were working against them, though two firefighters told Polish TVN24 that the fact that people were caught in bed under warm covers by the pre-dawn quake could help.
-The rescuers are currently trying to reach a woman who they know is in her bed.
+More than two days after the quake, concerns grew for those still trapped, though stories of rescues gave many hope.
+A crying newborn still connected by the umbilical cord to her deceased mother was rescued in Syria on Monday.
+In Turkey’s Kahramanmaras, rescuers pulled a 3-year-old boy, Arif Kaan, from the rubble.

 “For now, the name of hope in Kahramanmaras is Arif Kaan,” a Turkish television reporter proclaimed as the dramatic rescue was broadcast to the country.

 “We don’t have a tent, we don’t have a heating stove, we don’t have anything.
 Our children are in bad shape.
-We are all getting wet under the rain and our kids are out in the cold,” Aysan Kurt, 27, told the AP.
+We are all getting wet under the rain and our kids are out in the cold,” Aysan Kurt, 27, said.
 “We did not die from hunger or the earthquake, but we will die freezing from the cold.”

+Erdogan, on this tour of quake-hit areas, acknowledged that there were problems early on in the response but said it had improved.

+He said the government would distribute 10,000 Turkish lira ($532) to affected families.

 In Syria, aid efforts have been hampered by the ongoing war and the isolation of the rebel-held region along the border, which is surrounded by Russia-backed government forces.
 Syria itself is an international pariah under Western sanctions linked to the war.